 dichromatic which means that males and females have

-different appearances.
-Males are bright yellow with a
+different plumages.
+Males during the summer are bright yellow with a

 black cap and wings with white wing bars.
 They have a

-underparts.
-Both sexes have a short conical bill that is
+chest.
+Both sexes have a short conical bill that is used

 American Goldfinches are very common perching birds.

 They winter in the southern United States and northern Mexico, breed